Aix-les-Bains is located in the department of Savoie, in the southeastern French region of Auvergne-Rhône-Alpes.

-In 1885 to accompany her daughter for treatment, and the other two times for fun.
+In 1885 it was to accompany her daughter for treatment, but it was for fun for the other two times.

-She, who is so austere, likes to stay in this famous frivolous city whose atmosphere of luxury and glitter she loves.
-English people, surprised by this enthusiasm, will land in Aix-les-Bains in the footsteps of their queen.
+She, who was so austere, liked to stay in this famous frivolous city whose atmosphere of luxury and glitter she loved.
+English people, surprised by this enthusiasm, landed in Aix-les-Bains in the footsteps of their queen.

 Buildings still bear her name today, and English sports such as rowing, golf, tennis, and horse racing that appeared under her leadership survive her today.